-Get ready to scream and laugh, friends!
-Tales from the Crypt is a bonafide spooky classic, and if you haven’t noticed already, The Digital Fix is fond of the odd anthology series, so you know that this ‘80s spookfest had to make our list.
+Tales from the Crypt is a bona fide spooky classic, and if you haven’t noticed already, The Digital Fix is fond of the odd anthology series, so you know that this ‘80s spookfest had to make our list.
 Based on the 1950s EC Comics series of the same name, Tales from the Crypt sees a wisecracking corpse puppet host a delightfully creepy show.

-Each episode is full of tongue-in-cheek humour, is self-contained, and isn’t afraid to kick up the gore and violence to a ten.
-With a series of awards, recognition and a never-ending list of impressive guest stars such as Star Wars‘ Ewan McGregor and Arnold Schwarzenegger, Tales from the Crypt is always a good time.
+Each episode is full of tongue-in-cheek humor, is self-contained, and isn’t afraid to kick up the gore and violence to a ten.
+With a series of awards, recognition and a never-ending list of impressive guest stars such Ewan McGregor and Arnold Schwarzenegger, Tales from the Crypt is always a good time.